 If you will be driving to an OCB-sponsored meeting, any trip over 250 miles one way is covered at a maximum level of the least expensive economy airfare.
 If driving, we recommend that you check with us prior to the meeting to get an estimate of reimbursable mileage.

 Please attach all original receipts of $75 and over for any other expenses such as car rental, taxi fare, etc. We don’t require receipts for items under $75 such as tips for hotel cleaning staff, skycaps, etc. The air passenger receipt is very important along with baggage receipts, even if less than $75 (the one exception to the previous rule), or anything related to airfare.
 Without the air passenger receipt, our travel reimbursement dept. will not pay for anything on the expense voucher.
 If you have an electronic ticket, we still need an air passenger receipt from travel agency or a receipt from the airline that shows how you paid for the ticket.
 We do not need boarding passes.
 For non-WHOI employees, please put your social security number in the box where it says Employee #.
+Completed Travel Expense Vouchers and receipts must be submitted within 60 days of the traveler's return from each trip.
+If not, the reimbursement will become taxable income under the IRS Accountable Plan rules (Publication 463 Travel, Entertainment, Gift, and Car Expenses).
 If you have questions, contact Mary Zawoysky at 508-289-2310 or by email.

 Mail travel expense voucher with original receipts to:

 Woods Hole Oceanographic Institution, MS 51